KankakeeCommunityCollege/athletics-mockup/_alerts/athletics-alert.md

 ---
-title: (Example Alert Title) Something Has Been Canceled
+title: Baseball Scrimmages Canceled
-display_alert: false
+display_alert: true
 ---

-Please enter a short and concise alert message here
+Due to pending weather games for 9/7 & 9/8 have been canceled